(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 The head of NBCC's American Critics' Pool, John Freeman, does not quite agree: "I have never been as embarrassed by a nomination as I have been with Bruce Bawers While Europe Slept," Freeman wrote on the association's own blog.
 And the rationale: "The book's hyperventilated rhetoric hints from real criticism to Islamophobia."

-What are common opinions of Norwegians, who have the honor of honoring the United States, are thus considered by the same Americans as un-American and prejudiced.
-When author Eliot Weinberger announced the nominations, he said in front of a packed hall that Bawer had committed "racism. . .
+What is common opinion of Norwegians, who have the honor of honoring the United States, is thus regarded by the same Americans as un-American and prejudiced.
+When author Eliot Weinberger published the nominations, he said in front of a packed hall that Bawer had pursued "racism as criticism".
+Just before that, Bawer had written in praise of the right-wing group of Swedish Democrats, who he claims have "great popular sympathy".